arinososanya/arinososanya/README.md

 - 👋 Hi, I’m @arinososanya
-- 👀 I’m a Front-End Developer
+- 👀 I have a background in UX/UI and Frontend Development
 - 🌱 I’m currently learning Java!

 <!---